Help / Support

 If you need (or wish to provide) help with Guacamole, the primary means for doing so are the project mailing lists.
 All project members subscribe to these lists, and members of the community are encouraged to do the same.

 We also consider the availability of commercial support to be crucial to the success of Apache Guacamole, and thus maintain a list of third party companies providing commercial support.
-If you provide commercial support and would like your company to be listed, please send us an email, and we will work with you to do so.
+If you represent a company that provides commercial support for Apache Guacamole, you may also request to be listed here.

 Mailing Lists